MelSwell/reel-reviews-backend/README.md

 4) Run `rails db:migrate` to set up schema
 5) You do not need to seed the database to use the app, but there is a seeds file with some starter data.
 If you would like to use the seeds run `rails db:seed`
 6) Ensure that your local PostgreSQL server is running
-7) Clone the [frontend repo] (https://github.com/MelSwell/reel-reviews-frontend) to your machine and follow those installation instructions
+7) Clone the [frontend repo](https://github.com/MelSwell/reel-reviews-frontend) to your machine and follow those installation instructions

 ## Usage

-Create a user account or login with an existing account from the seeds
+Create a user account or login with an existing one

 New users will not have any reviewed movies associated with them; use the search feature to find movies to review